Matthysant History, Family Crest & Coats of Arms

 The surname Matthysant was first found in the Scottish Highlands were they could be found in Lochalsh, Lochcarron and Kintail.
 They are said to descend from Gilleoin of the ancient and royal house of Lorne.
 They gave their allegiance to the Clan MacDonald, the Lord of the Isles.
 Kenneth MacMathan (Cormac Mac Mathian) was the constable of Eilean Donan castle and is recorded in most accounts of the invasion of King Haakon IV of Norway against Scotland in the 13th century.
 One accounts suggests that McMathan and his clansmen fought under the Earl of Ross, defeating Haaken at Largs in 1263.
 There is a record of Kermac Macmaghan in Inverness, receiving 20 cows from the Earl of Ross in 1264.

-Important Dates for the Matthysant family
+Early History of the Matthysant family

 This web page shows only a small excerpt of our Matthysant research.
 Another 418 words (30 lines of text) covering the years 1263, 1400, 1411, 1427, 1498, 1514, 1427, 1600, 1539, 1570, 1631, 1688, 1715, 1719, 1820, 1851, 1683, 1796, 1878, 1851 and 1963 are included under the topic Early Matthysant History in all our PDF Extended History products and printed products wherever possible.